tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 	- Xenos on the other hand have to constantly manage their resources carefully to be effective (e.g. plasma for most, spiderlings for Widows, rage for Ravagers, blood for Gorgers, etc).
 This often leads to needing a 2:1 ratio or higher of downtime compared to combat.
 - Healing is generally quick, can be interrupted to rejoin combat quickly and can be done solo for most injuries.
 	- Xenos on the other hand have to rest for long periods to heal usually and it takes a few seconds to unrest which means they can be attacked by marines before being able to get up.
 It's also dependent on weeds being available (especially rest weeds) created by Drone tree castes and healing is slow without recovery pheromones.
-- Well-suited to siege areas thanks to Orbital Strikes, Close Air Support, explosives and incendiary weaponry.
+- Well-suited to siege areas thanks to Orbital Strikes, Close Air Support, plasma cutters, explosives and incendiary weaponry.
+Can clear large areas in one shot, or quickly delete any single tile in less than a second.
 	- Xenos on the other hand have difficulty sieging unless there are large areas infront for Boiler's Bombard and Crusher's Charge.
 - Less dependent on unique roles staying alive.
 Only a few medics, engineers and a pilot are needed, the rest being marines can work just fine.
 	- Xenos on the other hand are dependent on a variety of castes staying alive.
 Drone tree for construction, Sentinel tree for ranged/sieging capabilities, Runner and Defender trees for close quarters combat, plus Rulers for pheromones and evolution.